 First discovered in 1998, choline is a vitamin-like compound that supplies building blocks for other important compounds in the body, it is needed for cell membrane signaling and lipid transport among many other roles.

 Choline is critical for the normal functioning of liver cells and cells in the central nervous system including the brain.
-Some studies suggest that choline supplementation may prevent or treat inflammatory response during pregnancy which could lead to preeclampsia or preterm birth.

-Choline and Pregnancy
+Choline During Pregnancy

 It’s unlikely that you’re getting all the choline you need from food alone, as experts estimate that only 10% of pregnant women are meeting their daily need for choline.
 Therefore, it’s worthwhile to structure your meals by choosing choline-rich foods such as this slow cooker beef and mushroom stew by Registered Dietitian Elizabeth Ward, author of Expect the Best, Your Guide to Healthy Eating Before, During, and After Pregnancy.